How To Make Your Manicure Last Longer: 11 Tips

 You’ve finally found time to give yourself a long-awaited manicure.
 No longer do you want to walk around with your hands in your pockets, nor grimace every time you look at your raggedy cuticles and unruly ridges.
 Suddenly life feels good!
-You wonder why you don’t do this more often… Then, you realise.
-A day or two later and those chips and imperfections bounce back like they never left.
-So. frustrating.
+You wonder why you don’t do this more often.
+Then, boom – the chipping and peeling begins.
+Not any longer – these 11 tips will help you maintain that perfect paint job for longer.

 Image: Pinterest